smy1/swlab/python/README.md

 >```

 ### Important points
 I run all my code in the terminal of [Kate](https://kate-editor.org/) (Windows PowerShell) instead of IDLE because somehow, my code doesn't run in the latter.
-I have never used other source code editors before, but there is no reason why my code won't run in other editors (such as [VS Code](https://code.visualstudio.com/)).
+I have never used other source code editors before, but there is no reason why my code won't run in the terminal of other editors (such as [VS Code](https://code.visualstudio.com/)).

 __1. When manually providing arguments:__
 > [!IMPORTANT]